-When you're using the Global Search, it's searches all the main data entities in the system (depending on what record types you have selected).
-It searches all the key fields and on the record, such as the record name or description, as well as some other common fields like email, postal code, etc. It also searches related fields from other entities - such as the name on the related company when searching Problems.
+When you're using the Global Search, it searches all the main data entities in the system (depending on what record types you have selected).
+It searches all the key fields on the record, such as the record name or description, as well as some other common fields like email, postal code, etc. It also searches related fields from other entities, such as the name on the related Company when searching Problems.

-If you're using a search entity within a Report, then the search will search all the same fields.
+If you're using a search entity within a Report, then it will search all the same fields.

-When you type a phrase or multiple words in the search box, each bit of text (any text separated by a space, a dash, comma etc) is treated as its own search term.
+When you type a phrase or multiple words in the search box, each bit of text (any text separated by a space, dash, comma, etc.) is treated as its own search term.
 The search will look for a maximum of five search terms - any other terms will be ignored.

 Not Case Sensitive

-The search in Prospect is not case sensitive and searching for text in different cases will return the same results.
+The search in Prospect CRM is not case sensitive, so searching for text in different cases will return the same results.
 For example, searching for paul is the same as searching for Paul, or PAUL.

 The Sequence Doesn't Matter

 Unless you use double quotes to create an exact search term (see below) then the sequence of the search terms you use doesn't matter.
 You'll find a Red Pen by searching for any of these terms:

 The CRM search will process acronyms and symbols out of names.
 For example, “I B M” can found using the term “ibm” despite the missing spaces